zmahnoor14/MAW/README.md

 conda env create -f maw.yml
 activate mawRpy # which is the name of the environment in the maw.yml file
 ```
 Currently, MsBackendMsp requires R 4.2, but to avoid the need to install R 4.2 which is unavailable on conda currently), use Docker image.
-The following code is only possible if you have an installation folder for MsBackednMsp saved (as it was previously available to doenaload with 4.1.2).
+The following code is only possible if you have an installation folder for MsBackednMsp saved (as it was previously available to download with 4.1.2).
 Follow the following instructions on the terminal to make the package available in your current R installation if you have a folder installed.
 ```shell
 conda activate myenv
 echo $CONDA_PREFIX
 # you will receive a path, where you can keep the MsBackendMsp folder
 ```
-There are some packages that are not available via any channel on conda OR there are errors downloading these packags with conda.
+There are some packages that are not available via any channel on conda OR there are errors downloading these packages with conda.
 To install such R packages, run the install_packages.R file within the mawRpy environment.
-For Python, install following packages using ```pip3 install``` command.
+For Python, install the following packages using ```pip3 install``` command.
 ```
 pip3 install rdkit-pypi pubchempy requests_cache pybatchclassyfire
 ```